-The most standard form of the auditor’s report, where everything is presented fairly in all material respects, is called the unqualified or clean auditor’s report.
+The most standard form of the auditor’s report, where everything is presented fairly in all material respects, is called the unqualified or clean opinion auditor’s report.
 Any changes made to the unqualified report are called reservations.
 There are two general reservations: GAAP departures and scope limitations.

 GAAP departure issues refer to situations where the financial statements are not free from material misstatement.
-For example, there are errors in the financial statements that management is unwilling to alter, which violate GAAP.
+For example, there are errors in the financial statements that management is unwilling to correct, which violate GAAP.

 Scope limitations, on the other hand, refer to situations in which the auditor is unable to obtain sufficient evidence to conclude that the financial statements are free from material misstatements.
 It means that the auditor is not able to obtain what they need, due to either outside events or management not permitting them access to the necessary information.